Anshul391/CSS143BackStage/exams/final/readme.md

 }
 ```

-***isIdentical*** returns true is both tree are identical (same shape, same node values in all the nodes).
+***isIdentical*** returns true is both trees are identical (same shape, same node values in all the nodes).
 False otherwise.
 For example

 ```bash
 Input:     3         3